hemberg-lab/MicroExonator/README.md

 Notice that you should use `--cluster` only if you are working in a computer cluster that uses a queuing systems.
 We provide an example of `cluster.json` to work with lsf and in that case the cluster system params should be `"bsub -n {cluster.nCPUs} -R {cluster.resources} -c {cluster.tCPU} -G {cluster.Group} -q {cluster.queue} -o {cluster.output} -e {cluster.error} -M {cluster.memory}"`.
 The number of parallel jobs can be a positive integer, the appropriate value depends on the capacity of your machine but for most users a value between 5 and 50 is appropriate.

-If you want to process a large dataset, we recommend running MicroExonator in two stages:
+If you want to process a large dataset, we recommend to set `Optimize_hard_drive` as `T`.
+If you tho this, you can also run the pipeline in two steps:

+    snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} discovery

+Once the pipeline finish the discovery module, it can be resumed any time later as:

-    snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} discovery snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} quant
+    snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} quant

-By doing this, you will optimise disk space, which is often a limiting resource for large datasets.

 If you are working remotelly, the connection is likely to die before MicroExonator finish.
 However, as long as you are working within an screen, loggin off will not kill snakemake.
 To list your active screens you can do: